PaymentSuite/paymentsuite/README.md

     php composer.phar update

-And register the bundle in your appkernel.php file
+And register StripeBundle in your `AppKernel.php` file

     return array(
         // ...